Flag of Sweden: Union flags of 1844

-Colour change in 1906

-Color change of the Swedish flag in 1906.
+The 1906 flag law

-Following the dissolution of the union in 1905, the triple-tailed naval ensign also became the Swedish naval jack, replacing the common naval jack, and the Flag law of 22 June 1906 further regulated the use and design of the flag, specifying the colours to be "ljust mellanblå" (light medium blue) and "guldgul" (golden yellow), a departure from the previously darker shade of blue.
+Following the dissolution of the union in 1905, the triple-tailed naval ensign also became the Swedish naval jack, replacing the common naval jack.
+The Flag law of 22 June 1906 further regulated the use and design of the flag, specifying the colours to be "ljust mellanblå" (light medium blue) and "guldgul" (golden yellow), a departure from the, at the time, common darker "black-blue" shade, and a return to what was said to be a more historically accurate lighter shade.
 The Swedish state flag became identical to the square-cut civil ensign, and all private use of the triple-tailed ensign was prohibited.